 Let a smart watch or smart bed do the tracking for you!
 Smart watches have built in sensors that monitor your heart rate.
 They can determine exactly when you fall asleep and how often you wake up based on your heartbeats per minute.
 Smart beds are designed in a similar way, but have sensors that track your sleep based on your movement.
 Both options have apps that allow you to review this scientific data.

 Whether you use an app, write a journal (or both), it’s up to you to reflect on this information and take additional steps to ensure you get the right amount of valuable sleep to have a good day ahead.

 Tips for Better Sleep

 If you find yourself struggling to get a good night’s sleep, here are some tips:

 - Design a strict sleeping schedule and stick to it (even on the weekends).

 - Create a relaxing bedtime routine, like reading in dim light or petting your dog.

 - Ensure your bedroom has the ideal temperature, lighting and sound.

 - Invest in a comfortable mattress and pillows.

-- Avoid sleep stealers such as alcohol and caffeine.
+- Avoid sleep inhibitors such as alcohol, caffeine and antihistamines.